- Best Python Books: Beginners & Advanced Developers

 - Additional Resources

 Python is one of the most sought-after programming languages right now.
-In this article, we will discuss the bestselling python books on the market.
-There are various tutorials available online and offline that can help you learn python effectively.
+In this article, we will discuss the bestselling Python books on the market.
+There are various tutorials available online and offline that can help you learn Python effectively.
 You can easily find a lot of Python books on the internet, but not all of them are reliable.
 So, if you are looking for a Python book to start your new exciting programming journey, then this article will be very useful for you.
-We will take a look at the pros and cons of each book, and give our recommendation for a beginner as well as an intermediate programmer.
+We will take a look at the pros and cons of each book, and give our recommendation for a beginner as well as an intermediate/expert programmer.
 We have also provided links to buy these books if you find any of them useful.

 1. Python Crash Course – 2nd Edition